lgahdl/frontend-challenge/README.md

 The whole app was written in reactJS with typescript, using redux to manage the state of all components;

+To run it locally, you must download the zip, run "npm install" or "yarn install" in the root folder, and then yarn start, the project will run on localhost:3000

 ## Github

 Open the [github page](https://github.com/lgahdl/frontend-challenge) to see the whole project